 Fourth, the incentives are misaligned.
 When the news is free, you still need to pay people.
 If people aren’t paying, advertisers are.
 And if advertisers are in charge, the incentives change.
 Page views become the name of the game.
 More page views mean more revenue.
 When it comes to page views, the more controversy, the more share-ability, the more enraged you become, the better.
 For a lot of people who create news (I won’t use the term “journalists” here because I hold them in high regard), the more page views they get, the more they are compensated.
 A lot of these ads aren’t just static impressions; they’re also transmitting information about you to the advertisers.

 “What information consumes is rather obvious: it consumes the attention of its recipients.
 Hence a wealth of information creates a poverty of attention, and a need to allocate that attention efficiently among the overabundance of information sources that might consume it.”

 — Herbert Simon

-The point is, most of what you read online today is pointless.
-It’s not important to your life.
+Most of what you read online today is pointless.
+It’s not important to living a good life.
 It’s not going to help you make better decisions.
 It’s not going to help you understand the world.
+It’s not dense with information.
 It’s not going to help you develop deep and meaningful connections with the people around you.
-The only thing it’s really doing is altering your mood and perhaps your behavior.

 “To be completely cured of newspapers, spend a year reading the previous week’s newspapers.”